ravendb/docs/version_3/docs/client-api/commands/documents/delete.dotnet.markdown

 **Parameters**

+key
+:   Type: string
-- key - key of a document to delete
+Key of a document to delete

+etag
+:   Type: Etag
-- etag - current document etag, used for concurrency checks (`null` to skip check)
+current document etag, used for concurrency checks (`null` to skip check)

 ## Example